mia1024/cross-context-events/docs/containers.md

 console.log(EventA === EventB) // false
 ```

-In addition, their listeners will be independent.
+In addition, their listeners will be independent (unless, of course, that
+you made a [transport](transports?id=custom-transport) to bridge them together)

 ```js
 EventA.addListener(() => console.log("event in containerA"))